Finding the Best Places to Retire Since 2006!

 Is Texas Considered Tax Friendly for Retirement?
 Yes

 Cons: The poverty rate is above the national average.
 Much of this, but not all, is attributed to the large student population.

-Notes: Nacogdoches has grown 4% during the last decade.
+Notes: Nacogdoches has maintained its population during the last decade.
 The University does not have a huge reputation as a party school, but areas around campus are still lively on weekends.
-Home prices have increased 15% since last year.
+Home prices have increased 3% since last year.

 Recommended as a Retirement Spot?
 Yes